Zarkkhan16/SlurvoSampleTask/README.md

-# Slurvo BLE Task App
+# OneGolf BLE Task App

-This Flutter project, **Slurvo**, is built to demonstrate Bluetooth Low Energy (BLE) functionality using Flutter.
+This Flutter project, **OneGolf**, is built to demonstrate Bluetooth Low Energy (BLE) functionality using Flutter.
 It includes features such as device scanning, connection handling, and data read/write operations.
 The app also supports fallback to mock data when no BLE devices are found.

 ## Features